Stephane-D/SGDK/readme.txt

 You can find basics tutorials about how install and use SGDK on this page: https://github.com/Stephane-D/SGDK/wiki/Tuto-Intro

-Unix/Linux users should give a try to the Gendev project from Kubilis: https://github.com/kubilus1/gendev
+Unix/Linux users should give a try to the Gendev project from Kubilus: https://github.com/kubilus1/gendev
 It allows to quickly setup SGDK on a Unix environment.